Letter of Credit Issuance Process

-What Type Of Letter Of Credit Can I Apply For?
+What Type of Letter of Credit Can I Apply For?

-A letter of credit is an important instrument in international trade finance being used to ease foreign payments and transactions among both importers & exporters.
+A letter of credit is an important instrument in international trade finance services being used to ease foreign payments and transactions among both importers & exporters.
 Looking at its importance, today banks & financial institutions are offering various types of LCs to ease foreign trade transactions.

 Here they are as follows:

 To know about these types in detail, go to our guide to Different Types of Letters of Credit.
 Read about them carefully and choose the most appropriate one according to your requirements.

 How Does A Letter Of Credit Work?

 An LC is used to minimize risks in international transactions among buyers & sellers who don’t know each other or are governed by different geographical, legal, or political rules & regulations.
 If you are also an importer looking for a letter of credit to request a purchase order, here is how you can apply for it:

 An importer or buyer approaches his/her bank and requests to issue an LC in the favor of the exporter.
 The bank is known as an opening or issuing bank.

 As the next step, the LC is sent to the advising bank (exporter’s bank) by the issuing bank to verify the authenticity of the letter such as name, product details, date & time of payment, etc.

 Once the advising bank is satisfied, it forwards the LC to the exporter assuring him to initiate the shipment of goods.